Twitter sues Elon Musk to hold him to $44 billion deal | Business

 "In its complaint Twitter is taking a strong position that Musk had a case of buyer’s remorse - and that, and not bots, is the reason for his decision to walk away from the deal," said Brian Quinn, a professor at Boston College Law School.
 "The facts Twitter presents here make an extremely strong argument in favor of Twitter getting this deal closed."
 Musk is among Twitter's most-followed accounts and the lawsuit included images of several of his tweets, including a poop emoji, that the company said violated the merger's "non-disparagement" clause.

-Musk tweeted the emoji on May 16 in response to a pair of tweets by Parag Agrawal, Twitter's chief executive officer, explaining the company's efforts to fight spam accounts.
+Musk tweeted the emoji on May 16 in response to a pair of tweets by Agrawal, explaining the company's efforts to fight spam accounts.
 It also included an image of a text message Musk sent Agrawal after Twitter sought on June 28 reassurances about Musk's financing for the deal.

 "Your lawyers are using these conversations to cause trouble," Musk texted to Agrawal.
 "That needs to stop."
 Twitter noted that after Musk said he was terminating the deal, he sent tweets on Monday that Twitter said suggested his requests about spam were part of a plan to force spam data into the public sphere.